Indian languages

 Bare Pronunciation Guide:

-How to pronounce Bare words.
+How to pronounce Bare words in English.

 Bare Colors: